olson-sean-k/mitsein/README.md

 ## Memory Safety

-**Mitsein uses unsafe code.** Some of this unsafe code is used to support `repr(transparent)` and other unsafe conversions, but the majority is used to avoid unnecessary branching.
+**Mitsein uses unsafe code.** Some of this unsafe code is used to support `repr(transparent)` and other unsafe conversions, but most is used to avoid unnecessary branching.
 For example, given the non-empty guarantee, it _shouldn't_ be necessary for the `Slice1::first` function to check that a first item is actually present.
 Omitting this code is great, but it also means that there are opportunities for undefined behavior and unsound APIs in Mitsein.
 Of